huggingface/blog/streamlit-spaces.md

 Streamlit provides many components to help you visualize datasets.
 It works seamlessly with 🤗 [Datasets](https://huggingface.co/docs/datasets/), [pandas](https://pandas.pydata.org/docs/index.html), and visualization libraries such as [matplotlib](https://matplotlib.org/stable/index.html), [seaborn](https://seaborn.pydata.org/) and [bokeh](https://bokeh.org/).

 Let's start by loading a dataset.
-A new feature in `datasets`, called [streaming](https://huggingface.co/docs/datasets/dataset_streaming.html), helps you work with datasets without downloading all of them and loading into memory.
-This is extremely useful to work with very large datasets.
+A new feature in `Datasets`, called [streaming](https://huggingface.co/docs/datasets/dataset_streaming.html), allows you to work immediately with very large datasets, eliminating the need to download all of the examples and load them into memory.

 ```
 from datasets import load_dataset